Légion d’honneur for British World War II veterans

 The French government has been awarding the Légion d’honneur to D-Day veterans from many different countries for several years, as a way of honouring and thanking those who fought and risked their lives to secure France’s liberation during the Second World War

-On the 70th anniversary of D-Day in June 2014, the French President announced that the distinction would be awarded to all British veterans who fought for the liberation of France during the Second World War (veterans must have taken part in military operations in France between 1944 and 1945).
+On the 70th anniversary of D-Day in June 2014, the French President announced that the distinction would be awarded to all British veterans who fought for the liberation of France during the Second World War.

-Since June 2014 more than 5,800 medals have been awarded.
+Since June 2014, 6,000 medals have been awarded.
 Each month, many veterans apply to the MOD and their application is then studied by the French authorities.
 The process takes a few months, but careful attention is given both by the MOD and the French authorities to speed up the process as much as possible.

 If you or your loved one are a veteran and wish to apply for this decoration, you can visit the following link to complete your application with the British authorities. https://www.gov.uk/government/publications/d-day-70-application-form-for-award-of-the-legion-dhonneur